spaceorc/codingame2017-code4life/README.md

 - *GatherStrategy* starts when robot has already acquired chosen samples and ready to gather molecules or produce that samples.

-One more strategy, called *ProduceStrategy*, starts when there is no more molecules to gather, and no more molecules will come from enemy being produced has samples.
+One more strategy, called *ProduceStrategy*, starts when there is no more molecules to gather, and no more molecules will come from enemy being produced his samples.
 This strategy moves robot to LABORATORY module and produces collected samples in s best way, defined in *ProduceOrder* and *ProduceOrderDefaultComparer* classes.

 ## Pack